 Japanese electronics manufacturers are credited with much of the advancement in flex circuits through their widespread use of this technology in a variety of products.
 Flex circuits have consistently remained one of the fastest-growing segments in the electronic interconnection market throughout the last decade.
 The most recent developments in flex circuit technology include the integration of passive and active circuits in the same device.

-Most commonly found in wearable devices is the single-sided flex circuit, which are composed of a single conductor layer on one side of a flexible dielectric film, such that component termination is only available on that side.
+Most commonly found in wearable devices, especially as SMS marketing has become so pervasive, is the single-sided flex circuit, which are composed of a single conductor layer on one side of a flexible dielectric film, such that component termination is only available on that side.
 The base film has holes in it so that component leads can pass through the film for interconnection with other components.
 Single-sided flex circuits typically have a protective coating over the circuits, although this is not a required feature.

 These circuits are often found in transparent LED films, which are used to make automotive lights and curved TVs.
 Applications requiring many interconnections in a small package, such as medical devices and cell phones also benefit from single-sided flex circuits.
 Additional applications for this type of flex circuit include electronic devices sewn into clothing or worn on the body, nicknamed “wearables”.